marekmensa/vue-dd-form/README.md

 ## Styling

+Form can be styled in verious ways depending on the depth of the adjustment:
 - Any view can be assigned a class parameter.
 Class can be your custom one or one of the helper classes below.
 - Any view in a group view can be assigned a wrapper parameter (see Wrappers).
 - If none of above does not fulfill your needs, you can override or define your own views (see Custom views)